tytydraco/yessleep/out/Passenger_29.md

 I pulled on the faded blue strap on my seatbelt tighter until the thing cinched my waist.
 I imagined if we were to really crash, I'd be split neatly in two before my head went crashing into the hard plastic walls, causing me to feel pain moments before I died.

-The cabin rumbled as my brain sloshed in my skull, my eyeballs felt like they were in an earthquake as I took a last look ahead before I closed my eyes, making a mental note that the woman had not returned from First Class.
+The cabin shook, causing my brain to slosh in my skull.
+My eyeballs felt like they were in an earthquake as I took a last look ahead before I closed my eyes, making a mental note that the woman had not returned from First Class.

 "It looks like there's a storm up ahead," the Captain's voice came through.
 "Everyone please remain calm.
 And please remain seated.
 I may be forced to turn off suspendable auxiliaries momentarily."

 He had no sooner finished his sentence when I felt a crack of thunder go off next to the plane.
 It was close.
 And it was loud.
 Another flash of lightning pierced from below the window cover, and then all of the lights turned off on the plane.

 Someone screamed when it happened.
 I could hear a baby crying as it woke up.
 Even the breathing in the cabin changed.
 I could hear deeper stressed breaths from all around as we sat in the near dark.
-I heard someone slid open their window cover which caused a faint yellow sign to turn on.
+I heard someone slide open their window cover which caused a faint yellow sign to turn on.

 Within seconds Amy came rushing out from behind the curtain.
 I could hardly make out her silhouette as she stumbled down the aisle and shut the window closed.
 "Please keep your windows down," she told everyone.

 "Why," the passenger asked.
 "I want to see the lightning."

 "It could disrupt the pilot's instrumentation," she told him.
 "Or find a path of least resistance and find its way into the cabin.
 And we wouldn't want that now?
 Would we."
 She turned to everyone else, "That goes for any electronic devices as well.
-If anyone's left theirs on.
+If anyone has left theirs on.
 It's a good time to make sure they're turned off now.
 Or it could attract electric discharges.
 Which could cause bodily harm and damage electronic equipment."

-I could see several screen faintly glow as people pulled out their devices as Amy made her way back to the front.
+I could see several screens faintly glow as people pulled out their devices while Amy made her way back to the front.
 By the time she disappeared behind the curtain.
 The cabin was dark once again.

 But we wouldn't be alone with our silence for long.